wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-templates.md

     }
     ```

-2. Open a command line terminal and execute the following command from
+3. Open a command line terminal and execute the following command from
     the location where the request.json file you created is saved:

     ```bash
     curl -v -X POST --data @request.json http://localhost:8290/healthcare/categories/surgery/reserve --header "Content-Type:application/json"
     ```

+#### Analyze the response

-2. You will see the response in the command line terminal.
+You will see the response received to your <b>HTTP Client</b>:
     ```bash
     {"appointmentNo":2,"doctorName":"thomas collins","patient":"John Doe","actualFee":7000.0,"discount":20,"discounted":5600.0,"paymentID":"cc7e4c23-a66d-4d60-8b72-2cf9143c6335","status":"Settled"}
     ```